jeanslack/FFcuesplitter/README.md

 encodings and many input formats (due to FFmpeg), including APE format, without need installing extra audio libs and packages.
 It has the ability to accept both files and directories as input while also working in recursive mode.
 Can be used both as a Python module and from command line.

 ## Features

-- Supports many input formats.
+- Supports many input formats, due to FFmpeg.
 - Convert to Wav, Flac, Ogg, Opus, and Mp3 formats.
 - Ability to copy source codec and format without re-encoding.
 - Batch mode processing is also available.
-- Accepts both multiple CUE file names and multiple folder path names.
+- Accepts both files and directories.
-- Ability to activate the recursive option to search for CUE files in all subfolders.
+- Ability to perform recursive searches.
-- Optionally auto-generate audio collection folders (Artist/Album/TrackNumber - Title)
+- Ability to generate audio collection directories (Artist/Album/TrackNumber - Title)
 - Auto-tag from CUE file data.
 - Features automatic character set detection for CUE files (via [chardet](https://pypi.org/project/chardet/)).
 - Works on Linux, MacOs, FreeBSD, Windows.